TheWiseCoder/Dynworks/README.md

 **3. PERSISTENCE**

-The implementation includes modules providing persistance for instances of both *dynarrays* and *dynvectors*, using the Berkeley DB library.
-The tutorial in the folder *dynarray-tutorial* illustrates persisting and restoring *dynarrays*.
+The implementation includes modules providing persistence for instances of both *dynarrays* and *dynvectors*, using the Berkeley DB library.
+The tutorial in the folder *dynarray_tutorial* illustrates persisting and restoring *dynarrays*.

 **4. REQUIREMENTS**